ThePython10110/ExchangeClone/README.md

 <details><summary><h1>Changelog:</h1></summary>

+### 6.0
+* New Features:
+    * Infinite food (costs 64 energy to use, equal to steak)
+    * Alchemical Chest
+    * Repair Talisman (maybe, would only work in Alchemical Chest)
+    * Covalence Dust (Aux1+right-click with Philosopher's Stone to open repairer, does not work with modded (non-Why) tools)
+    * Mind, Life, Body, and Soul Stones (although MTG only has the soul stone).
+    * Mercurial Eye (maybe)
+* Changes:
+    * Tools that break multiple nodes at once (hammer, hoe, pickaxe, morningstar, and katar) use a better method that may (?) slightly decrease lag.
+    * Ender pearls can now be crafted with 4 iron and the Philosopher's Stone.
+    * A couple changes the Philosopher's Stone's transmutation:
+        * Ice and obsidian can now be transmuted into water and lava, respectively.
+        * It is now impossible to transmute between bedrock and barriers (MCL).
+I don't know why I did it in the first place :D

 ### 5.2
+* Bugfixes
     * Removed unnecessary logging every time players take damage (I was testing stuff out with the armor)

 ### 5.1
-* Fixed Mineclonia energy values (I foolishly assumed that all items would have the same itemstrings and groups).
+* New Features:
     * Added new Mineclonia items (pottery, sculk, smithing templates, suspicious sand, etc.)
+* Changes:
     * Changed a couple of energy values (enchanted golden apple was way too cheap, clay seemed too expensive)
     * Sword/Katar AOE damage now matches ProjectE (DM sword = 12, RM sword = 16, katar = 1000... kinda OP).
 All AOE cooldowns (including swinging swords/katar) are now 0.7 seconds.
-* DM/RM pickaxe/hammer/morningstar dig times now are approximately the same as ProjectE (at full charge), meaning they are now maybe too fast.
+    * DM/RM pickaxe/hammer/morningstar dig times now are approximately the same as ProjectE (at full charge), meaning they are now probably annoying fast.
     * Red Matter Armor no longer increases player health (the wiki lied to me).
     * A couple of changes to DM/RM armor in MineClone, which may or may not be noticeable.
 I really don't know.
+* Bugfixes:
+    * Fixed Mineclonia energy values (I foolishly assumed that all items would have the same itemstrings and groups).

 ### 5.0 (the most insteresting release so far)
 **You MUST break and replace any existing Constructors, Deconstructors, and Energy Collectors when updating from any previous version.
 Nothing will be lost (hopefully).
 In Minetest Game, this is a bit of a problem (try blowing it up maybe?
 I don't know, sorry).**